devnickocodes/to-do-list-project/README.md

 ### Download Tasks List

-- add an option that allows the user to download the spreadsheet with their tasks on their computer.
+- Add an option that allows the user to download the spreadsheet with their tasks on their computer.

 ## Technologies Used